Whitebear Whittington

 Whitebear Whittington or White Bear Whittington is a character that appears in American folktales.
-He sometimes appears as a bear that marries a human maiden, in folktales of the Animal as Bridegroom type, a set of tales related to Cupid and Psyche.
+He sometimes appears as a bear that marries a human maiden, in folktales of the Animal as Bridegroom type, a set of tales related to Cupid and Psyche, in that a human maiden marries an animal that is human in disguise, breaks a taboo and loses him, and she has to seek him out.

 Analysis

 According to American folklorist Leonard W. Roberts, the name "Whitebear Whittington" appears in stories told in New York, North Carolina, and the Ozarks.
 William Edwin Bettridge and Francis Lee Utley suggested that the reoccurrence of his name (or variations thereof) indicate a possible Scandinavian origin of these narratives.
-Utley, in a later study, suggested that one tale from Virginia may have come from Norseman or Swedish immigrants of Delaware.
+Utley, in a later study, suggested that one tale from Virginia may have come from Norsemen or Swedish immigrants of Delaware.

 Tales

 His stories are considered to be a local version of the tale East of the Sun and West of the Moon, told by the Southern Appalachian people.
 They are also considered a "traditional Appalachian tale".

 These tales can be classified in the Aarne-Thompson-Uther Index as types ATU 425, "The Search for the Lost Husband"; ATU 425A, "The Animal as Bridegroom", or ATU 425C, "Beauty and the Beast".
 Researcher Carl Lindahl suggests that tale type ATU 425, which features a "powerful female character", is part of a repertoire of what he calls "American mountain märchen".

 In relation to Whiteberry Whittington and White-Bear Whittington, folklorist Herbert Halpert noted that both tales "rationalized" or altogether replaced the white bear of the other tales for a normal man that wears a white coat made of bearskin.